 What is cadence compliance?

-Cadences (or sequences) are a number of pre-defined sales activities for sales reps spread out over a certain number of days and usually implemented with a sales engagement system like Outreach, Salesloft, or Hubspot.
+Cadences (or sequences) are a number of pre-defined sales activities for sales reps spread out over a certain number of days and are usually implemented with a sales engagement system like Outreach, Salesloft, or Hubspot.

 As an example, a cadence could be set up to have 14 sales touchpoints over a 30-day period.